TheQuangNguyen/taskmaster/README.md

 * Make a request to the backend server when user gets to the home page to fetch Task data.
 Afterward, display that Task data in my RecyclerView.
 * Modify my Add Task form to post the entered task to the server
 * Ensure that the homepage refreshes the Tasks shown after a Task has been added.

+### Wednesday 10/30/2019

+#### What I Worked On

+* Update all references to the Task data to instead use AWS Amplify to access the data in DynamoDB instead of in Room.
+* Modify my Add Task form to save the data entered in as a Task to DynamoDB
+* Refactor my homepage's RecyclerView to display all Task entities in DynamoDB